 - Judge: Jerry Roth 36-40

-- McCallum and Curry were going to fight on June 23, 1986 at Caesars Palace, but Curry had second thoughts about moving up from welterweight to junior middleweight and decided to back out.
+- McCallum was going to defend his title against Curry at Caesars Palace on June 23, 1986, but Curry, who was the undisputed welterweight champion at the time, had second thoughts about moving up to junior middleweight and decided to back out.

 - Curry was a 2 to 1 favorite.

 - The fight took place at the Caesars Palace Sports Pavilion.

 - After McCallum knocked out Curry, HBO commentator Barry Tompkins told his broadcasting partner Sugar Ray Leonard, "You settled a case out of court here."

 - McCallum's one-punch knockout of Curry was named "Knockout of the Year" by KO Magazine.